-Secretary of Religious Affairs Muhammad Mushtaq stated this while giving a briefing to the Senate Standing Committee on Religious Affairs on Tuesday during a meeting with Senator Maulana Abdul Ghafoor Haideri.
+Secretary of Religious Affairs Muhammad Mushtaq stated the news about fee waive agreement between Saudi Arabia and Pakistan while giving a briefing to the Senate Standing Committee on Religious Affairs on Tuesday during a meeting with Senator Maulana Abdul Ghafoor Haideri.

 However, this fee was waived off on the request of governments of Egypt and Turkey, the official added.